 Both of them had obviously no formal schoolastic education except low grade school up to they where about 12 - 13 years old, in spite of that they aquired lots of knowledge about realities of life and they left quite a lot of written matters behind them, which is the base of this web site.

 So - in 1870 Hans found himself (said he was astonished) elected as a member of the Swedish Parliament´s second chamber (Riksdagens andra kammare).
 The term began at January 15th and at that time he had to go there by horse and sled, a journey of seven days and 600 kilometers.
 He was accompanied by two other colleagues from the region and about then a letter exchange started, which I have filed and shown in BrevSamling.
 It contains letters home to his beloved wife, often called "lilla gumma" and a lot of letters to and from different persons in a net work about political topics, different kinds of services he might do for his electors at home and so on.
 There are now also letters from the home (Brev från hemmet) back to him, describing what´s happening on and around the farm during his absence.
-The wife Brita did not write those letters by herself, she used a secretary, which obviously was any of their children as they grew up and learnt writing enough well at school.
+The wife Brita did not write those letters by herself, now I'm shure that she was dyslectic so she always used a secretary, which obviously was any of their children as they grew up and had learnt writing enough well at school.
 One of the big issues in the parliament of the decade 1870 was to decide how the Swedish main railways north of Stockholm should be develloped.
 Hans fought (and lost the fight) for a different and for the north part of Jemtland better direction and that is reflected in a lot of the letters.
 1880 - 1882 the railway at last connected Östersund with the seas in East and West and with Stockholm.
 Now Stockholm was only two days away with an over night stop halfways.
 From now they could bring heavy goods in and out cheaply which had earlier been carried by horse and sled wintertime to high costs if possible at all.
 For instance was it now possible to buy hay and straw from the south if the harvests were bad and from now folks at Bringåsen started using artificial fertilizers.
 I think it was a revolution.

 From the time their son Ante (A J Hansson) was young and through his whole life Ante collected and wrote down historical facts about folks and communities in this part of the country and he registered very carefully how the family farm develloped and how the fields were cultivated and harvested in a period around 1880 - 1890 f ex.
 That is expressed in KulturBerättelse (historical) and Släktträd(Family tree) where we have found some ancestors from this parish and neighbourhood back to the years of late 1400.
 Ante (A J Hansson) also did a lot of work on different fields to enhance the public community and life - probably even more than his father, though he never sought career as a deputy of the Swedish parliament.